Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S3 Your First Audit/Lessons22.md

 >> Note: The AI is going to give you something that _looks_ great at first glance.
 It's important to double check the AI's suggestions for accuracy.
 Don't simply copy over it's suggested implementation, this is very risky.

+### Wrap Up
+- Artificial Intelligence, through tools like ChatGPT, can significantly streamline technical write-ups.
+It adds a layer of quality control, ensuring that your findings read well, look good and most importantly, communicate effectively.
+- Remember to use these tools to your advantage when drafting complex technical reports.
+But as we've learnt, always remember to cross-check their work to ensure it is free from errors.